Marian-Andrei Rizoiu

 Biography.

-I am a Lecturer in Computer Science with the Faculty of Engineering and IT in the University of Technology Sydney.
+I am a Professor in Computer Science with the Faculty of Engineering and IT in the University of Technology Sydney, and Director of the Defence Innovation Network.

 Previously